19hours/sg-statutes/Acts/Economic Expansion Incentives (Relief from Income Tax) Act.md

 ### Tax relief period of pioneer service company

 18\.
-The tax relief period of a pioneer service company, in relation to any qualifying activity specified in any certificate issued to that company under section 17, shall commence on the commencement day and shall continue for a period of 5 years or such longer period, not exceeding 15 years, as the Minister may determine.
+The tax relief period of a pioneer service company, in relation to any qualifying activity specified in any certificate issued to that company under section 17, shall commence on the commencement day and shall continue for such period, not exceeding 15 years, as the Minister may determine.

+[Act 1 of 2012 wef 29/02/2012]

 [34/84; 48/2004]